metabase/metabase/docs/configuring-metabase/caching.md

 {% include plans-blockquote.html feature="Duration caching policy" %}

-Keep the cache for X number of hours.
-When someone runs a query, Metabase will first check if it's cached the results.
-If not, it runs the query and caches the results for as long as you set the duration.
+Invalidate and clear the cache after X number of hours.
+When someone runs a query, Metabase will first check whether it has cached the results, and whether those results are still valid.
+If not, Metabase runs the query and caches the results.
+These cached results will remain valid for the duration you've set.

 ### Schedule caching policy